oxnr/awesome-notes/Business/Inspiration.md

 - Infrastructure is to Information as a bottle is to wine, Technology is just the packaging to deliver information to the customer.

 - Solve your customers Problems not your Competitors Customers Problems.

+- Those who are crazy enough to think they can change the world are the ones who do.